 There are certain circumstances where an MBA applicant may benefit from working with an application consultant.
 Most of the benefits surround highlighting the work that schools want to see and bringing the applicant’s personality to life.

-In addition to helping an applicant brainstorm essay content, here are a few other ways to add value to the application process.
+In addition to helping an applicant brainstorm essay content, here are a few other ways they can add value to the application process.

 Expressing Authenticity and Vulnerability in Application

-Therefore, an MBA Admission Advisor could help coax candidates to overcome this hurdle and help schools see their personality.
+If writing is not your strong suit, an MBA Admission Advisor could help you overcome this hurdle and help schools see your personality.

 Editing Short-Answer Essays